 If your cat’s tail is moving back and forth in a slow movement, they might be trying to weigh up a situation.
 Leave them alone until they show more confidence.

 Like people, cats have a range of emotions.
-Cats use their body language to share how they’re feeling with their owners and to other cats.
+Cats use their body language to share how they’re feeling with their owners and with other cats.

 Tummy up pose